KristinAoki/SoftSysAokiChowdhary/README.md

+# Project 1: Learning C with an Application

-# SoftSysAokiChowdhary
+# Authors

-Project 1 Repository
+Kristin Aoki and Shreya Chowdhary